cambridge-ceu/csd3/usage.md

 ## VEP

-There are several sources to install under csd3: GitHub and R.
+There are several sources to install under csd3: GitHub, R and docker.

 ### GitHub